sujith-eag/personal-site/content/docs/os/c02_system_structure/2_1_os_services.md

 #### **User Interface (UI)**

 The user interface of an OS allows interaction between the user and the system.
-The form of the interface can vary depending on the type of OS.
 Common types of user interfaces include:

-##### **Command-Line Interface (CLI)**
+##### **1. Command-Line Interface (CLI)**
 - Users interact with the OS by typing text-based commands.
-The CLI offers fine-grained control over system operations but requires users to have knowledge of specific commands.
-- **Example**: Linux Shell, Windows Command Prompt.
+The CLI offers fine-grained control over system operations but requires users to have knowledge of specific commands. **Example**: Linux Shell, Windows Command Prompt.

-##### **Batch Interface**
+##### **2. Batch Interface**
-- In a batch interface, commands and scripts are written into files, which are then executed by the OS without real-time user interaction.
-- **Example**: Batch processing scripts in mainframe systems.
+- In a batch interface, commands and scripts are written into files, which are then executed by the OS without real-time user interaction. **Example**: Batch processing scripts in mainframe systems.

-##### **Graphical User Interface (GUI)**
+##### **3. Graphical User Interface (GUI)**
 - A GUI uses windows, icons, menus, and pointers (WIMP) to provide a more user-friendly interface.
-Users interact with the system using pointing devices like a mouse or touchpad.
-- **Example**: Microsoft Windows, macOS, Linux Desktop environments like GNOME or KDE.
+Users interact with the system using pointing devices like a mouse or touchpad. **Example**: Microsoft Windows, macOS, Linux Desktop environments like GNOME or KDE.

-##### **Hybrid Interfaces**
+##### **4. Hybrid Interfaces**
-- Some OSs provide combinations of these interfaces, allowing users to switch between CLI and GUI depending on their needs.
+- Some OS provide combinations of these interfaces, allowing users to switch between CLI and GUI depending on their needs.
-- **Example**: Windows has a command prompt (CLI) alongside a GUI for general use.

 ---

-#### **System Calls**
+### **System Calls**

 System calls provide a way for programs to request services from the operating system.
 These calls act as the interface between a user program and the OS kernel.

 Common system calls include:
 - **Process control**: Creating, scheduling, or terminating processes.
 - **File management**: Opening, reading, writing, or closing files.
 - **Device management**: Interacting with I/O devices (e.g., printers, disk drives).